Regulations and Code of Behaviour

 Doubles: Best six (6) results can be calculated from tournaments contested in either 12/u or 14/u tournaments.
 If applicable, athletes can have results from a maximum of two (2) 16/u and one (1) 18/u events count towards their ranking.

-Please note a major change for 2017 – Player’s will now only receive points from Australian Money Tournaments (AMTs) from the end of the month once they have turned 15 years of age.
-For example, if a player turns 15 years-old on September 1, they will receive AMT points when the End of September rankings are released on October 8.
+Please note a major change for 2018 – Player’s will now only receive points from Australian Money Tournaments (AMTs) from the end of the month once they have turned 15 years of age.
+For example, if a player turns 15 years-old on September 1, they will receive AMT points in the next preceding fortnightly release of the Australian Rankings.

 Singles: Best eight (8) results can only include a maximum of four (4) post junior tournaments.
 (Note that the mix here could – for example – include eight junior results, however can only have a maximum of four post junior results);